Community Youth Outreach

 Each year we support and sponsor CyberPatriot teams from Huntsville and Madison.
 Learn more.

 CyberProtex proudly works with its local community, including with Madison City and Huntsville City schools, to inspire and prepare young people to pursue careers in cyber security.
-We currently teach at and have previously taught cyber security classes at multiple local schools, each year we support local CyberPatriot teams, we volunteer in schools and at speaking engagements, and we support local PTAs and many sports teams and clubs.
-Contact us for more info about our Community Outreach programs.
+We currently teach cyber security classes at multiple local schools, we volunteer in schools and at speaking engagements, and we support local PTAs and many sports teams and clubs.

-Summer 2018 - CyberProtex was excited to present two weeks of Cyber Summer Camp for teens and preteens this summer.
+CyberProtex presents two weeks of Cyber Summer Camp for teens and preteens each summer.
 Camp themes included Cyber Security, Game & Mobile App Design, and Mobile Forensics.
 We love supporting the next generation of cyber warriors!
-The Summer 2019 camp catalog will come out in Spring 2019.

 Cyberbullying & Harassment- Tips and Support